Photography in Canada: 19th century

 In the late 1800s, with the advent of halftone printing, photography became more common in advertising and other media.
-Canadian Illustrated News, first published on 30 October 1869, made heavy use of halftone photographic prints.
+Canadian Illustrated News, first published on 30 October 1869, made pioneering use of halftone photographic prints.
 This technological development coincided with a movement to develop the Prairies into "the granary of the British Empire"; images promoting settlement in Western Canada proliferated.
 The Canadian Pacific Railway (CPR) avidly used photographs in its offices abroad to promote immigration to Canada.
 The CPR and Canadian National Railway, which also maintained a photography collection, provided pictures free of charge to writers on Canada.

 Photographers and studios including William Notman, Alexander Henderson, and O. B. Buell were all engaged as part of campaigns by the federal government, CPR, and others to encourage settlement.
 Local professional and amateur photographers in the Canadian West also documented the region during this period, often focussing on farm equipment.
 In 1888 the Toronto Camera Club was founded (as the Toronto Amateur Photographic Association).